 - Should You Stop Using the Word ‘Should’? (published on ForbesIndia.com)

-For me, saying “should” indicates something that I feel obligated to do.
-Which doesn’t feel good, nor does it motivate me.
+For me, saying “should” indicates something I feel obligated to do.
+Which doesn't feel good, nor does it motivate me.

 Now, let’s reframe the question from “Why should businesses be socially responsible?” to…